shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 </Grid>
 ```

-The `Mint NFT` button will call the `mintNFT function` that will mint NFTs for users.
+The "Mint NFT" button will call the `mintNFT` function which will mint NFTs for users.
 Then, inside the grid, we insert React values.
+Whenever we mint NFTs we need a confirmation that notifies us if our transaction was successful or not.
+Let's add this functionality under the section "Add Transaction Confirmation":

 Whenever we mint NFTS we need a confirmation that notifies us if our transaction was successful or not.
 Let's add this functionality under the section `Add Transaction Confirmation`: